-If you are 19 or over and want to pursue a higher education qualification in a computing-related subject but lack the necessary qualifications to go to university our Access to Higher Education Diploma (Computing) will give you the skills you need to go on to a HND/C, Foundation Degree or Degree.
+If you are 19 or over and want to pursue a higher education qualification in a computing-related subject but lack the necessary qualifications to go to university our Access to Higher Education Diploma (Computing) will give you the skills you need to go on to a HNC, HND, Foundation Degree or Degree.

 The Access to Higher Education Diploma is widely recognised by universities and bridges the gap between existing education and what is needed to study at degree level.